Tefillin Gebetsriemen – die 4 wichtigsten Fakten

-Teffilin (also: Tefillim, prayer phylacteries) are small black boxes that are worn by religious men in Judaism during morning prayers.
-These prayer boxes contain handwritten texts from the Torah and are tied to the arm and forehead with leather straps.
-The Teffilin serve as a physical reminder of God's commandments and are intended to remind the wearer to direct his heart and mind to God during prayer.
+Teffilin (also: tefillim, phylacteries) are small black boxes worn by Jewish believers during morning prayers.
+These prayer boxes contain handwritten passages from the Torah and are tied to the arm and forehead with leather straps.
+The tefillin serve as a physical reminder of God's commandments and are meant to remind the wearer to focus their heart and mind on God during prayer.

 2. Why do Jews wear tefillin?